 In response to the October job numbers, AFL-CIO Chief Economist William Spriggs tweeted:

-The number of long-term unemployed (those jobless for 27 weeks or more) declined in October and accounted for 21.5% of the unemployed.
+The number of long-term unemployed workers (those jobless for 27 weeks or more) decreased in October and accounted for 31.6% of the total unemployed.